fluree/fluree-migrate/README.md

 If just using `fluree-migrate` without any flags or options, the tool will prompt you for the URL of the existing Fluree v2 ledger to migrate from (and, if this is hosted on Fluree's Cloud platform, then it will prompt you for an API Key with which to access that ledger).

-Note the following about the default behavior of `fluree-migrate` without any options or flags:
+**Note the following about the default behavior of `fluree-migrate` without any options or flags**:

-- The tool will generate a JSON-LD representation of the Fluree v2 schema with RDF/RDFS terms (this is purely metadata for your own reference)
+- The tool will generate a JSON-LD representation of the Fluree v2 schema with RDF/RDFS terms (_this is purely metadata for your own reference_)
-- The tool will migrate your v2 data to v3 JSON-LD data and will write this to a local directory path that defaults to `output/` (this can be configured via the --output flag)
+- The tool will migrate your v2 data to v3 JSON-LD data and will write this to a local directory path that defaults to `output/` (_this can be configured via the `--output` flag; you can also print the output to stdout via the `--print` flag or transact the output to a target v3 instance via the `--target` flag_)
-- The tool will default to IRI prefixes based on the URL of your existing v2 ledger (e.g. if your v2 ledger is hosted at `http://flur.ee/ledger/example`, then the tool will default to IRI prefixes of `http://flur.ee/ledger/example/ids/` and `http://flur.ee/ledger/example/terms/` for data and vocab entities, respectively -- this can be updated via the --base and --vocab flags)
+- The tool will default to IRI prefixes based on the URL of your existing v2 ledger.
+For example, if your v2 ledger is hosted at `http://flur.ee/ledger/example`, then the tool will default to IRI prefixes of `http://flur.ee/ledger/example/ids/` and `http://flur.ee/ledger/example/terms/` for data and vocab entities, respectively. (_this can be overwritten via the `--base` and `--vocab` flags_)

-- The tool **will not** generate a set of SHACL shapes to enforce schema validation for your JSON-LD data (this requires the use of the --shacl flag)
+- The tool **will not** generate a set of SHACL shapes to enforce schema validation for your JSON-LD data (_you can do this by leveraging the `--shacl` flag_)
-- The tool **will not** attempt to transact the migrated data to an existing v3 ledger (this requires the use of the --target flag)
+- The tool **will not** attempt to transact the migrated data to an existing v3 ledger (_you can do this by leveraging the `--target` flag_)

 ## Flags & Options